 The Civilization Route

-A student pursuing this route to the major is required to take either Classics 101 (The Trojan War), Classics 102 (Roman Literature), or 262 (Greece and Rome in Performance), and either History 222 (Greek History), 223 (Roman History), or 224 (Roman Archaeology and Material Culture), as well as three additional courses selected from the offerings in Classics or from approved courses in other departments.
+A student pursuing this route to the major is required to take either Classics 101 or Classics 102 (or an appropriate substitute for those courses) and either Classics 222 or Classics 223 (or an appropriate substitute for those courses), as well as three additional courses selected from the offerings in Classics or from approved courses in other departments.
+Please consult the department for details about approved courses and substitutes.

 The student must also take either three courses in Greek and/or Latin with at least one at the 400 level, or, four courses in Latin (that is, at least through Latin 302).
 This major will normally culminate in a senior independent study.
 Several of the courses elected, including the independent study, should relate to one other in such a way as to reflect a concentration on a particular genre, period, or problem of Greek and Roman culture, or on such areas as ancient art and archaeology, religion in the Greco-Roman world, and ancient philosophy.
 Senior majors must enroll in the non-credit Senior Colloquium (CLAS 499, fall and spring); junior majors are encouraged to participate.
 Every major is normally expected to take at least one Classics course, in addition to the Senior Colloquium, in the senior year.